crawles/logistic-regression-from-scratch/README.md

 ## Logistic regression from scratch
-Repo accompanying post on implementing logistic regression from scratch, and adding features crosses for nonlinearity.
+Repo accompanying [post](http://crawles.com/lr-scratch/) on implementing logistic regression from scratch, and on adding features crosses for nonlinearity.